 In connection with the acquisition of Mercom, former shareholders of Mercom holding approximately 731,894 Mercom common shares or approximately 15.3% of all outstanding Mercom common shares gave notice of their election to exercise appraisal rights as provided by Delaware law.
-On July 2, 1999, former shareholders of Mercom holding 535,501 shares of Mercom common stock filed a petition for appraisal of stock in the Court of Chancery in the State of Delaware seeking the fair value of their shares of Mercom common stock, together with interest, all costs of the proceeding, including reasonable attorneys' fees and expenses of experts, including an award pursuant to section 262(j) of the General Corporation Law of the State of Delaware, and such other relief as the Court deems just, proper and equitable.
-With respect to 209,893 of the total number of shares for which we received notice, we received the notice of election from beneficial holders of Mercom common shares and not from holders of record.
+With respect to 209,893 of those shares, we received notice of election from beneficial holders of Mercom common shares and not from holders of record.
 We believe that the notice with respect to the 209,893 shares did not comply with Delaware law and is ineffective.
-We cannot predict at this time the effect of these elections or the results of any appraisal proceedings on us since we do not know the extent to which these former shareholders will continue to pursue appraisal rights under Delaware law or choose to abandon these efforts and accept the consideration payable in the Mercom merger.
+We cannot predict at this time the effect of the elections to exercise appraisal rights on us since we do not know whether or the extent to which the former shareholders which gave such notice will continue to pursue appraisal rights and seek an appraisal proceeding under Delaware law or choose to abandon these efforts and accept the consideration payable in the Mercom merger.
 If these former shareholders continue to pursue their appraisal rights and if a Delaware court were to find that the fair value of the Mercom common shares, exclusive of any element of value arising from our acquisition of Mercom, exceeded \$12.00 per share, we would have to pay the additional amount for each Mercom common share subject to the appraisal proceedings together with a fair rate of interest.
+We could be ordered by the Delaware court also to pay reasonable attorney's fees and the fees and expenses of experts for the shareholders.
 In addition, we would have to pay our own litigation costs.
 We have already provided for the consideration of \$12.00 per Mercom share due under the terms of our merger with Mercom with respect to these shares but have not provided for any additional amounts or costs.
 We can provide no assurance as to what a Delaware court would find in any appraisal proceeding or when this matter will be resolved.
 Accordingly, we cannot assure you that the ultimate outcome would not have a material adverse effect on us.